linchen1010/News-Browser/README.md

 full-stack project for USC EE599

 The website allow users to browse the news with difference sources and specific categories.
+Users could also decide if they want to receive daily headliner via email address.

 ## Tool